-Rockfire Resources plc, a gold and base metal exploration company, has provided an update on diamond drilling activities at the Plateau Gold Deposit and progress on geophysical surveys planned for Copperhead and Copper Dome, all 100%–owned by Rockfire in North Queensland, Australia.
+Rockfire Resources plc, a gold and base metal exploration company, has provided an update on its exploration activities at the company's 100% owned Queensland assets and the Molaoi zinc deposit in Greece.

 - Historical core has been located, photographed and sampled as part of the company's technical due diligence of the Molaoi zinc deposit in Greece.

 - A total of 51 samples have been taken of the old core which was originally analysed between 1985 and 1988.
 The samples have arrived at ALS Laboratories and are being prepared for analysis.

 - The 51 samples were selected to verify a spread of original assays ranging from 0.9% Zn to a maximum of 36.75% zinc (Zn).

 - The samples collected for re-assay were specifically selected to represent a spatial spread to include the entire 1.5 km distance where most of the historical drilling occurred.

 - Rockfire has recently met with the Molaoi community advisory committee.
 The committee welcomed Rockfire to commence its work in Molaoi and advised the company to maintain good, open dialogue with the community.